waku-org/specs/standards/core/relay-sharding.md

 ## Static Sharding

-_Static sharding_ offers a set of shards with fixed names.
+_Static sharding_ is an extension of named sharding that offers a set of shards with _fixed_ names.
 Assigning content topics to specific shards is up to app protocols, but the discovery of these shards is managed by Waku.
+This is the RECOMMENDED default format for shards chosen by an app protocol.
+It is RECOMMENDED that, for simplification of configuration and various APIs, all app-level protocols only interact with `cluster` and `shard` and never the fully-formed pubsub topic, which is a concern internal to the Waku core.

 Static shards are managed in shard clusters of 1024 shards per cluster.
 Waku static sharding can manage $2^{16}$ shard clusters.